 This post has been sponsored by NESTLÉ® TOLL HOUSE.
 All thoughts and opinions are my own.

-Moist, soft, and dotted with melty chocolate chips, these Pumpkin Choc Chip Muffins will be a fall staple after the first taste!
+Moist, soft, and dotted with melty chocolate chips, this Pumpkin Chocolate Chip Muffins Recipe will be a fall staple after the first taste!
+Ready in about 30 minutes, prepared in one bowl and needs no mixer!

 As the leaves begin to change color, I only want orange colored breakfasts dotted with chocolate chips.
 Can you blame me?